Adem Ilhan: Personal life

 Ilhan grew up in London; his father had emigrated from Turkey.
 He attended the Elliott School in Putney, which had gained a reputation of nurturing talented musicians, with Ilhan being the contemporary of artists including Kieran Hebden, members of Hot Chip and members of the Elysian Quartet, all of whom he has later collaborated with.
-He also attended the University of Warwick.
+He also attended the University of Warwick for a degree in mathematics.
 In December 2006 Ilhan played a free concert in Barrhead Community Library, commenting: "I love libraries. [...]
 The existence of public libraries is one of my favourite achievements of human kind".

 Ilhan is deaf in one ear.
 After many years in London, he and his family now live in Margate.